AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

     > - If you use the armeabi architecture, copy files from the `armeabi-v7a` folder to the `armeabi` file of your project.
 Contact support@agora.io if you encounter any incompability issue.
     > - Not all libraries in the SDK package are necessary.
 Refer to [How can I reduce the app size after integrating the RTC Native SDK](https://docs.agora.io/en/Video/faq/reduce_app_size_rtc) for details.

-- The Agora Interactive Live Streaming Premium SDK does not report events of an audience member in a live streaming channel.
+- The Agora Video SDK does not report events of an audience member in a live streaming channel.
 Refer to [How can I listen for an audience joining or leaving an interactive live streaming channel](https://docs.agora.io/en/Interactive%20Broadcast/faq/audience_event) if your scenario requires so.